BrendonONeill/Animi-Data-v2/README.md

 - Cleaning up UI
 - Filter types of media
 - Adding more information to the anime information card
+- Testing out the best ways to fetch data with react query

 ## Bugs
 - UI bugs on search